hisschemoller/nwjs-tutorial/README.md

 2. Select `installerTemplate.dmg` just created.
 4. Enter the name of the final image, `metronome-installer_1.0.dmg`.
 5. Select Compressed as the Image Format.
-6. Click 'Save' to create the dmg file.
+6. Click 'Convert' to create the dmg file.

 DMG creation resources: